immersommer/Operating-system-construction-note/week 5 Interrupts – Synchronization aa85facea6ad444191a5d183cc41ff00.md

 - Con:
     - Broadband effect : delay all interrupt handlers ctrl flows on same and lower level(bigger Nr)
     - Priority violation : delay ctrl flows with high priority.
+    - Pessimism : put up with disadvantages although the probability of a relevant interrupt is tiny.
 - Assessment:
     - Whether disadvantages become significant depends on the delays’
         - frequency